its2easy/animate-images/readme.md

 ---

 ### playFrames
-Start animation in the current direction with the specified number of frames in queue.
+Start animation in the current direction with the specified number of frames in the queue.
 If `loop: false` animation will stop when it reaches the first or the last frame.

 `parameters`